matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 times (e.g. also be a grandchild).
 Clients and servers should handle this appropriately.

-This endpoint requires authentication and is not subject to rate-limiting.
+This endpoint requires authentication and is subject to rate-limiting.

 #### Request format